 Throughout the world, C-level executives are feeling the buzz of AI.
 As a result, investment is improving and it’s even coming from companies that do not work in the tech world.
 Not to mention, the AI success stories are being shared as they are quite diverse in practice from Amazon’s AI-powered robots to using AI for predictive maintenance to reducing food spoilage worldwide.

-For industries who have yet to experience AI or ML, there is a challenge around some vendors offering generic tools that miss the mark in terms of providing an all-in-one and effective solution.
+For industries that have yet to experience AI or ML, there is a challenge around some vendors offering generic tools that miss the mark in terms of providing an all-in-one and effective solution.

 On the other hand, some companies want to use hand-picked opportunities and specific use cases to test the AI waters.
 With this approach, you will never really get the complete AI experience, even if you do gain a few valuable insights.